dragoscirjan/coding-standards/docs/file-formating.md

 **Note**: Do not use carriage returns (CR) as is the convention in Apple OS's (0x0D) or the carriage return - linefeed combination (CRLF) as is standard for the Windows OS (0x0D, 0x0A).

 *Thus said, please configure your IDEs accordingly.*

+## Note

+For simplifying the trouble of configuring your IDEs, you could always use the [.editorconfig](.editorconfig) file based on [» http://editorconfig.org](http://editorconfig.org).